Sound from rotors in non-uniform flow: Analysis

 The form of the acoustic field generated by the ring source is controlled by the parameter $M_{t}=ka_{0}/n$.
 For a steady source rotating in a uniform flow, this is the Mach number associated with the rotation of the source, and arises as a parameter in the analysis of propeller noise where it corresponds to the velocity at the ``tip'' of a rotor blade.
 When asymmetry is introduced into the system, this gives rise to modes of varying order $n$, at constant wavenumber $k$.
 The parameter also arises in Tyler and Sofrin's classic study of propagation in ducts~\cite{tyler-sofrin62} where the effect of changing the mode order is described in terms of changes to $M_{t}$.
 In particular, the propagation properties change when $M_{t}>1$, the case of a ``supersonic mode''.
 This happens when a non-uniformity of some kind generates extra modes of order $n\pm m$, $m=1,2,3,\ldots$.
 Should there be a value of $m$ such that $m\geq n-ka_{0}$, $M_{t}\geq 1$ and the $n-m$ mode can radiate efficiently.
 If the amplitude of this mode is large enough, this can lead to large changes in the acoustic field.

-The remainder of this paper extends the analysis for a ring source to the problem of radiation into non-uniform flow by converting it into a sum of integrals of the form of Equation~\ref{equ:analysis:ring}, using two principal tools, Taylor's transformation for propagation in low Mach number potential flow, and Panchekha's formula for expansion of an exponential.
+The remainder of this paper extends the analysis for a ring source to the problem of radiation into non-uniform flow by converting it into a sum of integrals of the form of Equation~\ref{equ:analysis:ring}, using Taylor's transformation for propagation in low Mach number potential flow~\cite{taylor78}.